rlingineni/Lambda-Serverless-Search/README.md

 -------------------

 ### POST /add
-Adds a new article to search
+Adds a new article to search, you may upload either an array, or a single object
-`prefix` - prefix may be added to store the data in a different location than `articles`.
-This is ideal for seperate indexes, or it may be omitted
 ##### Input
 ```javascript
  [